aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

     ![](images/image2.png "image")

 - __3.1.5.__.
 On the left select **Secure**, then **Certificates**, then click **Create a certificate** and then Click **Create certificate.** You will then be presented with a page telling you the certificate has been created and given the opportunity to download four items as shown below.
-Continue below this picture for download instructions.
+Continue below this picture for download instructions.  **NOTE:  You will not use the public key but please download it nonetheless.**

     ![](images/image3.png "image")